loganjat/-folio/_portfolio/3_project.markdown

 Problem

-In my roles as Researcher at Prudential and PowerSchool the burden of concept validation, usability and customer feedback sense making rested with product managers.
+In my role as Researcher at Prudential and PowerSchool the burden of concept validation, usability and customer feedback sense making rested with product managers.
 In each case I was hired to build on a newly adopted research initiative and establish a deeper understanding of current and developing product utility.

 <div class="img_row">
 	  <img class="col one" src="{{ site.baseurl }}/img/usertest.png" alt="" title="usertesting"/>